-Dr Bruce Munro MB BS DO FRCOphth FRACS FRANZCO
+Dr Bruce Munro

 I was educated locally by a scholarship to Geelong Grammar School.
 I then studied medicine at Melbourne University on a Commonwealth scholarship and was in residence at Trinity College.
 In 1964, I graduated MB BS, followed by two years internship at Royal Melbourne Hospital.
-I worked in London for five years including study at The Royal College of Surgeons, The London Hospital, The Western General Ophthalmic Hospital and outpatient clinics at Moorfield Eye Hospital and I obtained my Diploma in Ophthalmology from The Royal College of Physicians in 1970.
+I worked in London for five years including study at The Royal College of Surgeons, The Royal London Hospital, Western General Ophthalmic Hospital and Outpatient clinics at Moorfields Eye Hospital, and I obtained my Diploma in Ophthalmology from The Royal College of Physicians in 1970.

-Returning to Australia, I had attachment to The Royal Victorian Eye and Ear Hospital and St Vincent’s Hospital in Melbourne for two years.
+Returning to Australia, I had attachment to Royal Victorian Eye and Ear Hospital and St Vincent’s Hospital in Melbourne for two years.
 I passed the examinations for both Australian College of Surgeons in 1972 and Royal Australian College of Ophthalmologists in 1973.
 I was also awarded Fellowship of The Royal College of Ophthalmologists in England.